Anaheim Ducks Power Players

 What is the difference between the Ice Crew and the Power Players?

 The Power Players are a high-energy promotional team that assist the Ducks in-game entertainment presentation during home games and promote the Ducks at community events.
-Some of the Power Players skate with the Ice Crew during home games, but it is not a requirement.
+Some of the Power Players ice skate with the Ice Crew during home games, but it is not a requirement.

-**Click Here for Ice Crew Information**
+Click here for Ice Crew information

 Is skating a requirement to be a Power Player?

 No, we have Power Players that never skate or go on the ice during games.
+If you are not interested in working on the ice during games, you will only audition on June 29th for the promotional auditions at Honda Center.

 What can I expect at auditions?